-Further east at Patterson, a $15-million in federal money funds the construction of J-turns from Ricohoc to Berwick to eliminate crossovers along U.S. 90.
-The safety measure, expected to start by March 2017, is temporary until state officials can secure funds for the building of permanent overpasses at Red Cypress Road in Patterson, Thorguson Road in Berwick and Southeast Boulevard in Bayou Vista.
-Frontage roads will connect the cross roads, with a potential interchange added at Tiffany and Lipari Streets in Patterson.
+Further east at Patterson, $15-million in federal money funded the construction of over 30 J-turns from Ricohoc to Berwick to eliminate crossovers along U.S. 90.
+Work on the safety measure commenced by March 2017 and was finished by Spring 2018.46 The upgrade is a temporary solution for U.S. 90 until state officials can secure funds for the building of permanent overpasses at Red Cypress Road in Patterson, Thorguson Road in Berwick and Southeast Boulevard in Bayou Vista.
+With a potential interchange added at Tiffany and Lipari Streets in Patterson, frontage roads will connect the cross roads.
 Costs are estimated at $250 million for the array of projects.40

-The I-49 Lafayette Connector is still under study, with government, business and community leaders collaborating in the planning and conceptual design process.
-The 1.5 mile freeway link may cost anywhere between $355 million and $688 million based upon what design is selected.
-Options range from a tunnel, a semi-depressed roadway and two elevated viaducts.
-24 design modifications were under study by consultants as of October 2016.
-The design alternatives are expected to be finalized in Dececember.43
+The I-49 Lafayette Connector is a 5.5 mile limited access highway proposed southward from I-10/49 to Lafayette Regional Airport (LFT).
+Government, business and community leaders collaborated in the planning and Conceptial Design Phase, which advanced through 2018.
+Options considered ranged from a tunnel, a semi-depressed roadway and two elevated viaducts.
+24 design modifications were under study by consultants as of October 2016.43

-Presently Interstate 49 has a gap between Interstate 20 near Downtown Shreveport and Louisiana 1 to the east of Blanchard.
-Original plans shifted I-49 onto Louisiana 3132 (Inner Loop Expressway) and the western portion of Interstate 220 to bypass Shreveport.
-However efforts emerged from the city of Shreveport and local officials to build the I-49 Inner City Connector.
-The Connector is approximately 3.6 miles in length.
-If constructed, I-49 will continue north from I-20 along Peter Harris Drive to Ford Street and then northwesterly along Twelvemile Bayou to I-220.
-A Feasibility Study and Environmental Inventory was completed in May 2010 and currently an Environmental Impact Statement is underway.
+The gap between the separate segments of Interstate 49 in Shreveport was addressed by cosigning I-49 along side I-20 and I-220.
+AASHTO approved the request by Louisiana for the I-49 overlap on May 21, 2019.
+The alignment circling around the west side of Shreveport for I-49 may be temporary, as efforts emerged from the city of Shreveport and local officials to build the I-49 Inner City Connector.
+Approximately 3.6 miles in length, if constructed the Connector will continue I-49 north from I-20 along Peter Harris Drive to Ford Street and then northwesterly along Twelvemile Bayou to I-220.
+A Feasibility Study and Environmental Inventory was completed in May 2010, followed by work on an Environmental Impact Statement.

-A half-diamond interchange with U.S. 59 & 71 at the north end of I-49 outside Texarkana, Arkansas will eventually connect with a six to eight mile alignment proposed through Bowie County, Texas.
-This alignment includes a proposed interchange with Interstate 369.
+A half diamond interchange with U.S. 59/71 at the north end of I-49 outside Texarkana, Arkansas will eventually connect with a six to eight mile alignment proposed through Bowie County, Texas.
+This includes a proposed interchange with Interstate 369.

-A second Bella Vista Bypass project was let May 2, 2012.
-It pertaining to 2.377 miles of two-lane roadway leading north from the AR 72 interchange west of Hiwasse to County Road 34.
+A second Bella Vista Bypass project, building 2.377 miles of two-lane roadway leading north from the interchange with AR 72 west of Hiwasse to County Road 34, was let May 2, 2012.
 Work on this section ran through July 2015.
-A third portion is also underway to extend AR 549 east from AR 72 to U.S. 71 Business in Bella Vista.
-The 6.36-mile portion is being built at a cost of $52.6-million.
-It is scheduled for completion in 2017.31
+The third segment extended AR 549 east from AR 72 to U.S. 71 Business in Bella Vista.
+The 6.36-mile portion was built at a cost of $52.6-million.31 It was completed in May 2017.49

-The Interstate 49 corridor will not utilize the Missouri 249 and 171 corridor east of Joplin due to the presence of traffic signals at the diamond interchange between U.S. 71, Missouri 96 and Missouri 171 south.
+The Interstate 49 corridor will not utilize the Route 249 and Route 171 corridor east of Joplin due to the presence of traffic signals at the diamond interchange between U.S. 71, Route 96 and Route 171 south.

 However three options for consideration in the long term are:17

-- Retain the Interstates 44 & 49 overlap, but upgrade the cloverleaf interchange at Exit 18 into a directional interchange.
+- Retain the I-44/49 overlap, but upgrade the cloverleaf interchange at Exit 18 into a directional interchange.

-- Utilize the Missouri 249 and 171 corridor by construction a new freeway connection from near Morgan Heights northeast to Interstate 49, bypassing Carthage to the north.
+- Utilize the Route 249/171 corridor by construction a new freeway connection from near Morgan Heights northeast to Interstate 49, bypassing Carthage to the north.